The Affordable Care Act's Fate Is In Flux But 2021 Health Plan Prices Are Stable

 "We encourage people to consider all their options," said Simon.

-Your choice of insurers may have widened.
 More insurers, including UnitedHealth Group, either stepped back into that individual market or expanded into new counties.

 "Insurers are seeing a profit or potential for it," said John Dodd, an insurance broker in Columbus and past president of the Ohio Association of Health Underwriters.